stanfordnlp/dspy/docs/building-blocks/6-optimizers.md

 #### Automatic Instruction Optimization

-4. **`SignatureOptimizer`**: Generates and refines new instructions for each step, and optimizes them with coordinate ascent.
+4. **`COPRO`**: Generates and refines new instructions for each step, and optimizes them with coordinate ascent.

-5. **`BayesianSignatureOptimizer`**: Generates instructions and few-shot examples in each step.
+5. **`MIPRO`**: Generates instructions and few-shot examples in each step.
 The instruction generation is data-aware and demonstration-aware.
 Uses Bayesian Optimization to effectively search over the space of generation instructions/demonstrations across your modules.

 #### Automatic Finetuning